monteirobiel/monteirobiel/README.md

 ## 📚 What I'm currently studying.
-- I am currently studying Java and Spring thought [Alura](https://www.alura.com.br/) Courses.
+- I am currently studying Java and Spring thought [Alura](https://www.alura.com.br/) Courses and some free content on YouTube.
 - Also I am Studying Analysis and systems development at University.